-You need to complete an application form within the Objective Build portal and provide information relevant to your building project.
-If in hardcopy ou can access the forms from either:
+You need to complete an application form and provide information relevant to your building project.
+You can access the forms from either:

 - our website www.mackenzie.govt.nz, or - collect from Council offices in Fairlie or Twizel.

 How do I lodge an application?